 Name and the

 Target from the previous in those fields.
-Click the orange cloud with an arrow through it under
+Click the toggle switch under

 Proxy status to change your record to a